-Five principal Board Committees have been established to assist the Board in the exercise of its authority and oversight of the organisation — the Audit Committee, the Ethics, Environment, Social and Governance (EESG) Committee, the Risk Committee, the Human Resources Committee and the Digital Business and Technology Committee.
+There are six principal Board Committees: the Ethics, Environment, Social and Governance (EESG) Committee; the Audit Committee; the Risk Committee; the Human Resources Committee; the Digital Business and Technology Committee; and the Nomination and Board Operations Committee.
 Each Committee has its own charter, available here, setting out its roles and responsibilities.

 At management level, the Group Executive Committee (ExCo) comprises ANZ’s most senior executives.
 There is a delegations of authority framework that clearly outlines those matters delegated to the CEO and other members of senior management.
 In addition, there are a number of formally established management committees that deal with particular sets of ongoing issues.

-For further detail on ANZ’s governance framework see our Corporate Governance Statement.
+For further detail on ANZ’s governance framework refer to our Corporate Governance Statement.

 Our approach to Environmental, Social and Governance (ESG) risk management

-Our Annual Review outlines how our most material social and environmental risks and opportunities are captured and managed within our existing Material Risk categories.
+Our ESG governance processes are overseen by the Board and management through our Board EESG Committee and management Ethics and Responsible Business Committee.
+Our Annual Report outlines how our most material social and environmental risks and opportunities are captured and managed within our existing Material Risk categories.